 The Gardens and The Green Barn open from February 4th every Wednesday - Sunday, including Bank Holiday Mondays, for Snowdrops, Aconites and Early Bulbs: 11.00am – 5.30pm daily.
 Lunch is served from 12.30am - 3.30pm and 4.30pm on Sunday and Bank Holiday Monday.
-Dinner is served every Friday and Saturday for dinner - with last orders at 8pm.
+Dinner is served every Friday and Saturday from 6.30pm - with last orders at 8.30pm.

 Spring / Summer

 The Gardens will continue to stay open every Wednesday - Sunday and Bank Holidays through until .
 On occasions they are closed for private functions, please see the home page for further details.